solegalli/solegalli/README.md

 ## Books

-Find out more about machine learning.
-In my books I implement multiple feature engineering techniques with available Python libraries.
-You will have the code at your fingertips.
+Discover plenty of feature engineering and feature selection techniques in my books, where I seamlessly integrate plenty of methods using readily available Python libraries.

 | Books | Summary |
 |---|---|